sumitmalik51/AIW-CAF-Methodology/04-Azure-Sentinel.md

       ![](images/analytics6.png)

-1. Under Destination Folder page leave the path to default, and Click on **Next**.
+1. Under the Destination Folder page leave the path to default, and Click on **Next**.

       ![](images/analytics12.png)